Computer- and technology-related anagrams

 Microsoft Exchange = Go fetch an exorcism!

-Visit the semi-long anagrams page for an anagram in honour of the Google Groups interface and the frustration it so often creates among those who do try to use it sensibly, among others.
+Visit the semi-long anagrams page for, among other things, an anagram in honour of the Google Groups interface and the frustration it so often creates among those who do try to use it sensibly, among others.
 The page also features an anagram created from Google Trends results.
 In addition, there are some anagrams related to things like error messages, viruses, and Second Life in the 'longer' pages I link to from the main Lardbucket page.

 Back to anagrams index page